Show me your desktop!

 Can you see the pattern here?

 Anyways, show me yours.
-Just take screenshot, upload it to flickr or photobucket and post a link to it in the comments (note - the img tag will be stripped by Wordpress), or even better just blog it and send me a trackback.
+Just take screenshot, upload it to flickr or photobucket and post a link to it in the comments (note – the img tag will be stripped by WordPress), or even better just blog it and send me a trackback. :)

 My desktop

-Posted usingNot much of interest for the icons, i like it clean.
+Not much of interest for the icons, i like it clean.

-Dual screen, too bad the second can’t go higher than 800*600 witout getting blurry (tft), but it is a tochscreen
+Dual screen, too bad the second can’t go higher than 800*600 witout getting blurry (tft), but it is a tochscreen :P (very cool for winamp and stuff)

 My desktop

-Posted usingaaargh, typed too fast
+aaargh, typed too fast :o

-Heh, I was wondering what this space to the left did.
+Heh, I was wondering what this space to the left did. :P

 Touch screen = awesome!
 Do you actually have a dual head video card, or does this screen connect in some other way?